mikjo/bigitr/README.md

 ### Application configuration ###

-A bigitr.conf file has three sections:
+A bigitr configuration file (by default, the file named by the `BIGITR_APP_CONFIG` environment variable, or `~/.bigitr` if it is not set, or provided via the `--appconfig` option) has three sections:

     # Comment
     [global]